 Under Chris Wilder, Sheffield United garnered a reputation for their innovative approach to games, playing a positively unique overlapping centre-back system that dumfounded many elite tacticians and culminated in the Blades finish ninth during the 2019/20 season.

-The club were expected to kick on last season, but they were shadow of their former selves and just couldn’t get to grip with the season, which resulted in Wilder setting a record for the worst start in English top-flight history, after losing 12 of the club’s opening 13 games.
-Inevitably they collected last season’s wooden spoon, with Wilder being replaced by Paul Heckingbottom before the campaign was over.
+The club were expected to kick on in 2020/21, but they were shadow of their former selves and just couldn’t get to grip with the season, which resulted in Wilder setting a record for the worst start in English top-flight history, after losing 12 of the club’s opening 13 games.
+Inevitably they collected that season’s wooden spoon, with Wilder being replaced by Paul Heckingbottom before the campaign was over.